-- 11.5 The ARA's reasons for seeking the further exemptions on behalf of certain of its members include the following: - multiple layers of complexity impact on the ability for Australian passenger rail operators to comply with the Transport Standards - accessibility improvements have relied on significant funding from state governments and rail operators, and - the temporary exemptions sought were previously granted to members of the ARA, are significantly reduced from the 2015 exemptions, and do not include requests for temporary exemptions which were previously denied by the Commission. - 11.6 While ARA members have indicated that accessibility improvements to date have involved significant expenditure, they have not said that the necessary further expenditure to achieve full compliance would impose an unjustifiable hardship on them.
-The Commission is of the view that the fact that compliance with the Transport Standards and Premises Standards would involve further expenditure is not a sufficient reason for a temporary exemption to be granted.
+- 11.5 The ARA seeks the further exemptions on behalf of certain of its members.
+The reasons given by the ARA for seeking these exemptions include the following: - multiple layers of complexity impact on the ability for Australian passenger rail operators to comply with the Transport Standards - accessibility improvements have relied on significant funding from state governments and rail operators - the temporary exemptions sought were previously granted to members of the ARA, are significantly reduced from the 2015 exemptions, and do not include requests for temporary exemptions which were previously denied by the Commission. - 11.6 While ARA members have indicated that accessibility improvements to date have involved significant expenditure, they have not said that the necessary further expenditure to achieve full compliance would impose an unjustifiable hardship on them.
+The Commission is of the view that the fact that compliance with the

+Transport Standards and Premises Standards would involve further expenditure is not a sufficient reason for a temporary exemption to be granted.
 Instead, any claim of unjustifiable hardship by members of the ARA is a matter that would be open for them to raise as a defence to a claim that they have not complied with the relevant standards.